The Effect of Mission Duration on LISA Science Objectives: Introduction

 As we move towards mission adoption by ESA, it is necessary to define a mission design that will fulfill the SOs spelled out in the LISA Science Requirements Document (SciRD)~\cite{SciRD}.
 In particular, it is of paramount importance to consider the actual condition of data taking and processing, including a realistic duty cycle.
 In this study we answer the following questions: are the SOs formulated assuming a 4-yr continuous data stream still achieved with a duty cycle ${\cal D}=0.75$?
 If they are not, can we achieve them through an extension of the mission duration with the same duty cycle ${\cal D}=0.75$?

 Under the assumption of a duty cycle significantly smaller than ${\cal D}=1$, some confusion can arise in the definition of mission duration.
 Therefore, we start by clarifying the conventions adopted in this study: \begin{itemize} \item $T_{\rm elapsed}$ denotes the nominal mission duration, i.e. the time elapsed since LISA is first turned on, until it is turned off for the last time.
 The LISA SciRD~\cite{SciRD} assumed $T_{\rm elapsed}=4$~yr. \item $T_{\rm data}$ denotes the actual length of the usable data stream.
 If we have a duty cycle ${\cal D}$, then $T_{\rm data}={\cal D}\times{T_{\rm elapsed}}$.
 The current best estimate is $T_{\rm data}=3$~yr, given the estimated ${\cal D}=0.75$. \item $T_{\rm signal}$ is the typical lifetime of a specific signal in band.
-Depending on whether this is longer or shorter than $T_{\rm elapsed}$, sources are affected by mission duration in different ways. \end{itemize}
+Depending on whether this is longer or shorter than $T_{\rm elapsed}$, sources are affected by mission duration in different ways. \end{itemize} According to the above definitions, the LISA proposal SciRD assumed ${\cal D}=1$, corresponding to $T_{\rm elapsed}=T_{\rm data}=4$~yr.